-Isolated patches of vegetation occur centrally within the Project Site; however, all vegetation associated with the boundaries and adjoining road reserves is considered to be part of the same vegetation patch.
-This vegetation extends to the south and extends for several kilometres until becoming fragmented by agricultural areas and major roadways.
-This vegetation patch is estimated (via GIS software) to be approximately 86 hectares.
+Within the Project Site, for areas of vegetation that were isolated by a gap of 100m or more; such as the smaller areas of vegetation occurring centrally, these were defined as isolated patches.
+All vegetation associated with the road reserves was considered to be part of the same vegetation patch.
+Aerial photography showed that this vegetation extends to the south for several kilometres before becoming fragmented by agricultural areas and major roadways.
+The vegetation patch was estimated (via GIS software) to be approximately 86 hectares.
+Patch Size for each vegetation zone is presented in Table 18.